Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 connections to their full extent due to limitations imposed by congestion control.
 Notably, QUIC{{I-D.ietf-quic-transport}} has been designed to address these problems with HTTP-based delivery protocols in HTTP/3{{I-D.ietf-quic-http}}.
-Like QUIC, SRT{{SRTSRC}} uses UDP instead of the TCP transport protocol, but assures more reliable delivery using Automatic Repeat Request (ARQ), packet acknowledgements, end-to-end latency management, etc.
+Like QUIC, SRT{{SRTSRC}} uses UDP instead of the TCP transport protocol, but assures more reliable delivery using Automatic Repeat Request (ARQ), packet acknowledgments, end-to-end latency management, etc.

 ## Secure Reliable Transport Protocol